albert429/LeetCode-to-GitHub-Push-Script/README.md

-# LeetCode to GitHub Push Script
+# Problem-Solving Push Script

-A bash script that automates the process of organizing and pushing your LeetCode solutions to a GitHub repository with proper structure and documentation.
+A bash script that automates the process of organizing and pushing your programming solutions to a GitHub repository with proper structure and documentation.

 ## Features